Blaaguuu/GW2Link/README.md

-A basic proof of concept application and website for getting realtime player location data and displaying it on the Guild Wars 2 map API.
+A basic proof of concept application and website for getting realtime player location data from the Guild Wars 2 client via the Mumble positional audio API, and displaying it on the Guild Wars 2 map API.